Facts about the Park

-Kidepo Valley National Park Back Ground:
+Authentic Guide to Kidepo Valley National Park

 It is well known that years back, it was inhabited by the Dodoth and the

-IK people belived to be farmeers in the area before it was gazette by the British colonial masters in 1958.
+IK people believed to be farmers in the area before it was gazette by the British colonial masters in 1958.
 This was to protect the animals from hunting and to further prevent clearing of bush for tsetse fly control.
 Failure to take community needs into a bigger priority, the resident people got evicted thus resulting to famine that hit especially the IK (farmers) people.

 Our English speaking tour guide takes you to breathtaking park, straddle through its two main hearts; the two major valley systems, kidepo and Narus River.
 The valley floors lie between 3,000 feet and 4,000 feet.
 The famous tepid hot spring Kanangarok (kananorok or kanatarok) can be seen in the extreme north of the park, beside the South Sudanese boundary.
 This spring is the most permanent source of water in the park seen in all seasons.

 The park has clay boggy soils, stretching to the kidepo valley, it is characterized by black chalky clay and sandy-clay loam predominate, while the Narus Valley has freer-draining red clays and loams

-It is characterized by short red oat grass and taller bunchy Guinea grass and fine thatching grass.
+Narus Valley is characterized by short red oat grass and taller bunchy Guinea grass and fine thatching grass.
 Further in its span, It can be seen with trees in the drier areas like red thorn acacias, desert dates, and drumstick trees.
 Also, the iconic sausage trees and fan palms occupy the water courses, camel’s foot (or the shorter monkey bread) and Buffalo thorn trees can also be seen here.